cpinotossi/azcptdtf/README.md

 terraform plan -out tfplan1
 ~~~

-Now our new resources will be named with the env variable value:
+Now our new resources will be named with the env variable value based on the terraform plan output:

 ~~~ text
 Terraform will perform the following actions: